COSC3020/recurrence-analysis-CollinDavis03/README.md

 $= 3^{\log_3(n)}T(\frac{n}{3^{\log_3(n)}}) + \displaystyle\sum_{j=0}^{\log_3(n)-1}\frac{3^j}{(3^j)^5} \cdot n^5$

-Simplify this so that _k_ is the constant.
+Simplify the first half of the function.
+Our sum can be simplified as followed, This is where _k_ is constant.

 $= n + \displaystyle\sum_{j=0}^{\log_3(n)-1}k \cdot n^5$